 (k) Sovereign Immunity.
 CRRA hereby irrevocably agrees that, to the extent that such person or any of its assets now has or may hereafter acquire any right of immunity as against Enron its successors and assigns, whether characterized as sovereign immunity or otherwise, from any legal proceedings, whether in the United States of America or elsewhere, arising out of this Agreement or the subject matter hereof or any of the transactions contemplated hereby brought by Enron or its successors or assigns, including, without limitation, immunity from service of process, immunity from jurisdiction or judgment of any court or tribunal, immunity from execution or a judgment, and immunity of any of such person’s assets from attachment in aid of execution upon a judgment, it hereby expressly and irrevocably, to the extent permitted by applicable law, waives and agrees not to assert any such immunity and such waiver shall be irrevocable and not subject to withdrawal in any jurisdiction.

 (l) Arbitration/Damages Limitation. (i) Each of the parties hereto shall have the right to apply to a court to enjoin any breach of this Agreement.
 Excepting the right of the parties to seek such relief, all claims and matters in question arising out of this Agreement or the relationship between the parties created by this Agreement, whether sounding in contract, tort or otherwise, shall be resolved by binding arbitration pursuant to the Federal Arbitration Act.
 The arbitration shall be administered by the American Arbitration Association ("AAA").
 There shall be three arbitrators.
-Enron and CRRA shall each designate an arbitrator, who need not be neutral, within thirty (30) days of receiving notification of the filing with the AAA of a demand for arbitration.
+Enron and CRRA shall each designate an arbitrator within thirty (30) days of receiving notification of the filing with the AAA of a demand for arbitration.
 The two arbitrators so designated shall elect a third arbitrator.
 If the parties fail to designate an arbitrator within the time specified or the selected arbitrators fail to designate a third arbitrator within thirty (30) days of their appointments, the arbitrators so failed to be selected shall be appointed by the AAA.
-It is expressly agreed that the arbitrators shall have no authority to award punitive, consequential or exemplary damages, the parties hereby waiving their right, if any, to recover punitive, consequential or exemplary damages, either in arbitration or in litigation, in connection with any breach or default by the other party under this Agreement.
+It is expressly agreed that the arbitrators shall have no authority to award consequential, incidental, punitive, exemplary or indirect damages, lost profit, or business interruption damages, the parties hereby waiving their right, if any, to recover consequential, incidental, punitive, exemplary or indirect damages, lost profit, or business interruption damages, whether by statute, in tort or in contract, under any indemnity provision or otherwise and either in arbitration or in litigation, in connection with any breach or default by the other party under this Agreement.

 (ii) Enron shall not be liable for any liabilities, losses, damages, costs or expenses of any kind which CRRA may at any time hereafter sustain or incur in connection with or arising out of Enron’s services provided for under this Agreement other than liabilities, losses, damages, costs or expenses resulting from the willful misconduct, gross negligence or fraud of Enron or its employees or agents.
 Enron shall have no liability for any liabilities, damages, costs or expenses of any kind which CRRA may incur as a result of any act or omission of any third party.